 Provider: Military Order of the Purple Heart

-Details & Applicable Instructions: One of the most rewarding of the IACP Foundation’s programs is the Survivors’ Education Law Enforcement Trust (SELECT) scholarship program, which was established to recognize the contribution made by law enforcement officers killed or permanently disabled in the line of duty.
-The SELECT program supports the continuing education needs of dependant family members by helping to defray educational costs for undergraduate or graduate studies.
-Through the generosity of our donors, three scholarships are available for award for the 2012-2013 academic year: the Dave Cameron Memorial Scholarship ($1000), the Charles and Claire Blauer Scholarship ($1000), and the IACP Foundation Scholarship ($2500).
+Summary: IACP Foundation’s programs is the Survivors’ Education Law Enforcement Trust (SELECT) scholarship program which was established to honor the families of law enforcement officers killed or permanently disabled in the line of duty.
+The SELECT program supports the continuing education needs of dependent family members by helping to defray educational costs for undergraduate or graduate studies.